NC SCHOOL LIBRARY MEDIA ASSOCIATION

-The North Carolina Young Adult Book Award was initiated in 2008 to encourage reading at the middle and high school levels by involving students in the process of selecting and voting on the best books for their age group.
+The North Carolina Young Adult Book Award was started in 2008 to encourage reading at the middle and high school levels by involving students in the process of selecting and voting on the best books for their age group.
 Studies consistently show that reading for pleasure begins to wane as children reach middle school age and the goal of this award is to get these kids interested in reading good, current books that appeal to their age level.
-Each year the committee selects ten books for middle school readers and ten books for high school readers to make up the two NC YA Book Award lists.
-The titles are chosen from nominations of books published within the last three years that have been submitted by students and media coordinators across the state.
-Throughout the school year, students are encouraged to read from the lists and think critically about what they read.
+Each year the committee selects ten books for middle school readers and ten books for high school readers published within three years of the award year to make up the two NC YA Book Award lists.
+The titles are chosen from nominations submitted by students and media coordinators across the state.
+Throughout the school year students are encouraged to read from the lists and think critically about what they read.
 Then in March, they vote for their favorite book.
-After tallying the student votes a winner is announced in April and the new book lists are published.
+After tallying the student votes, a winner is announced in April and the new book lists are published.

 September to March - Students read books from the middle and high school lists

 October - Presentation from NCYA book award committee at NCSLMA conference

 November - NC YA Book Award committee presents a session at the NCSLMA annual conference introducing the books on the current years list.

 March - Students vote for their favorite book

 Media coordinators tally votes and nominations and send them to the committee